nuvla/ring/code/README.md

 Logging
 -------

-The service assumes that `clojure.tools.logging` will be used with the SLF4J and log4j implementation.
-These are included in the dependencies.
-The test `log4j.properties` file will ignore all logging.
-Modify this if you want to see the logging while testing.
+The service assumes that `clojure.tools.logging` or  `com.taoensso/telemere` will be used.

-The containerized server will provide a `log4j.properties` file that logs everything to the console (as is typical for containers).
+The containerized server will provide env variables that logs info level and above to the console (as is typical for containers).